Stymphalian/ak_chibi_bot/README_DEV.md

     MIGRATE_DB_USER=postgres
     MIGRATE_DB_PASSWORD=password
     ```
+1. Download the chibi assets files from [here](https://f002.backblazeb2.com/file/ak-gamedata/assets_20240805.zip) and extract into the `static/assets` folder.
-5. Bring up all the containers. `docker compose -f compose.DEV.yaml up`
+5. Bring up all the containers. `docker compose -f compose.DEV.yaml up --build`
 6. This should bring up the postgres DB, run any schema migrations and then spin
-   up the `web` AKChibiBot server.
+   up the `bot` AKChibiBot server.
 7. Login to your Database and run `ALTER USER web_user WITH ENCRYPTED PASSWORD 'REPLACE_ME'` to set your `web_users` password.
 It should match the contents of `web-user-password.txt`
-10. Restart the containers so that the `web` service can pick up the new DB password.
+10. Restart the containers so that the `bot` service can pick up the new DB password.

 ### Schema Updates
 1. DB schema migrations are under `db/migrations`.
 We use [golang-migrate](https://github.com/golang-migrate/migrate) to